ssudarshaniitb/protectdb/README.md

 There are 2 directories in the project:

-1) safedb --> Modified Postgres database to also support deterministic execution of transactions  (See safedb/README_protectdb.md )
+1) safedb: contains Deterministic transaction execution modification of Postgres database  (See safedb/README_protectdb.md )

-2) ratis --> Used Apache Ratis package to provide consensus (See ratis/README.md for details)
+2) ratis : contains changes to Apache Ratis package, used to establish Raft consensus (See ratis/README.md for details)